hxy9243/hxy9243.github.io/source/_posts/2024-02-25-making-a-toygrad.md

 We'll also need code for:

+- __Linear Dense Layer__: a dense layer connects to all weights from previous layer, added by a bias: $y = W \cdot X + b$.
-- Neural network: create the layers and the whole neural network.
+- __Neural network__: create the layers and the whole neural network.
 Each layer could be defined as the matrix multiplication of the weights and previous layer added by bias.
+We can then call the `forward()` and `backward()` step on the neural network after feeding it the training input and output data.
-- Parameter update: for each step, update the parameters.
+- __Parameter update__: for each training iteration step, update all the parameters.
+This is usually done by the optimizer in a real implementation.
-- Input and output: define the input and output of the neural network.
+- __Training process__: we glue everything together in the training step implementation.

 Here's an outline of the code that describes the steps to a model definition and training process: